 Butchart served for about six months in 1966 as head of the Research Pilots Branch (Chief Pilot) and then as acting Chief (later, Director) of Flight Operations before being advanced to the permanent position that December, a post he held until his retirement in early 1976.
 His responsibilities in this position initially involved oversight of three branches, including research pilots, maintenance and manufacturing and operations engineering, the last of which included propulsion and electrical/electronic sections and project engineering for the X-15 and lifting bodies.
 During his tenure, the responsibilities of his directorate were expanded to include flight test engineering support and flight systems and loads laboratories.

-Stanley Paul Butchart was born on March 11, 1922 in New Orleans, La.
-He attended school in Spokane, Wash.
+Stan Butchart attended school in Spokane, WA.
 He received primary and secondary civilian pilot training while attending Whitworth College in Spokane, but quit school to join the Navy in July 1942.
-Upon his completion of flight training at Corpus Christi, Tex., he joined torpedo-bomber Air Group VT-51 and flew the Grumman-General Motors TBM Avenger from the aircraft carrier USS San Jacinto in the South Pacific during World War II.
+Upon his completion of flight training at Corpus Christi, TX, he joined torpedo-bomber Air Group VT-51 and flew the Grumman-General Motors TBM Avenger from the aircraft carrier USS San Jacinto in the South Pacific during World War II.
 He earned a Distinguished Flying Cross and a Presidential Unit Citation among other service medals.

 While continuing to fly in the Naval Reserve, he earned bachelor's degrees in aeronautical and mechanical engineering at the University of Washington.
 Following graduation in 1950, he worked briefly as a design engineer for Boeing Aircraft before beginning his career as a research pilot for the NACA / NASA.

-After a lengthy retirement, Butchart died Oct.
-1, 2007 at the age of 85 in Lancaster, Calif., his home for the past 56 years.
+After a lengthy retirement, Butchart died in Lancaster, CA, his home for the past 56 years.